 One of the most well-known models of change is the Stages of Change Model (also known as the Transtheoretical Model), developed by psychologists James Prochaska and Carlo DiClemente.
 The model describes six stages of change:

-- Maintenance: At this stage, the individual is maintaining the changes they have made.
+- Maintenance: At this stage, the individual is maintaining the changes they have made, they do not feel tempted to go back to the old ways of do things.
+Generally this happens after 6 months of sustained change.

 Where It Has Been Applied